Protect: secure DNS requests

 Enabling encryption of DNS requests

-- In the Network section, select Use a DNS server with DNSCrypt encryption.
+- In the Secure connection section, enable the Use DNS server for DNSCrypt encryption option.

-- Choose a DNS server from the drop-down list.Note.
+- In the drop-down list, choose a DNS server that you trust.Note.
 We recommend selecting the Yandex DNS server.